Dawn-LX/VidSGG-BIG/README.md

 **NOTE**
 - We also provide another evaluation scripts (i.e., `tools/eval_vidvrd_our_gt.py` and `tools/eval_vidor_our_gt.py`).
 The main difference lies in the process of constructing GT tracklets (i.e., from frame-level bbox annotations to video-level tracklets GTs).
 Compared to VidVRD-helper's GTs, here we perform linear interpolation for fragmented GT tracklets.
 Consequently the evaluation results have slight differences.
 - Nevertheless, the results reported in our paper are evaluated with VidVRD-helper's GTs (i.e., `tools/eval_vidvrd.py` and `tools/eval_vidor.py`) to ensure fair comparisons.
+- In our paper, all scores are truncated to 4 decimal places (not rounded)

 # Training